FluentLenium/FluentLenium/README.markdown

 ### Driver
 If you need to change your driver, just override the `getDefaultDriver` method in your test.
 You can use every driver.

+### Base Url
+If you want to defined a default base url, just override the `getDefaultBaseUrl` method in your test.
+Every pages create with @Page will also use this variable.

 ### TimeOut
 Just override `getDefaultWait` method in your test.